farmaker47/Yamnet_classification_project/README.md

 input waveform to get the first frame of output scores.)

 You can use the [yamnet tflite model](https://tfhub.dev/google/lite-model/yamnet/tflite/1) and insert it inside [netron app](https://netron.app/) to view the whole architecture and especially the first part where all transformations of audio input take place.

+### Output: Class scores

+The model gives 3 outputs.
+Scores, emmbedings and spectograms.
+In this android application we focus on scores.
+App is tuned to collect  repeatedly 2 seconds of sound.
+After collection, sound is transformed to floats and is fed to the model.
+For this particular example we went with the interpreter implementation and with CPU delegeate (2 threads) after benchmarking the model with the [TensorFlow benchmark tool](https://www.tensorflow.org/lite/performance/measurement).

 <img src="Yamnet_classes.jpg" width="256" height="540">